Giving My Baby Up For Adoption: What’s the Process?

 At Lifetime Adoption, you are in control of your adoption plan.
 You make the choices, including:

-• The type of contact you desire after the adoption
+• The amount and type of contact you desire after the adoption

 • How things will go when you deliver